-Suddenly, the dog’s ears perked.
+Suddenly, the dog’s long pointed ears perked.
 It heard a car hitting the pavement of the driveway and driving on the gravel.
 It jerked as it growled.
 The sound was followed by a snarl and several barking as it rushed down the porch and chasing after the small black sedan.
 The sharp canines of the pitbull cross breed tore into the metal of the car and shredded it with ease.
 Sunlight hit the window as the car stopped briefly beside the porch.
 Its engine turned off.

 The door unlocked and opened.
 The lightly tanned man with dark hair and dark eyes exited the car.
 Bending down, he offered his hand to his dog.
 The watchdog changed its mean demeanor into a happy one as it recognized its master.
 Its large size still came short by its master’s hips and James was a large man.
 Letting out a bark, it licked the man’s hand.
 The master responded while patting and rubbing the dog’s rough, muscular neck, “Anyone come uninvited, Keika?”

 Keika barked several times.
 Satisfied, the man loudly whistled a command as he snapped his finger away from him.
 It obeyed and returned to its rounds of its master’s territory once again.
 The man closed the door and walked around to the passenger’s side.
 Opening the door, he offered his hand and responded, “Jani.
 Come.
 Let’s go.”